Corticofugal control equates to the fact that as the pathway begins in

 in the

-ascending reticular core (C.,p.393).
+page 393).
 Pain sensibility to somatic

 sensory area II are via key cells in the cortical area responsible to